Table of Contents

 The trick for how to sharpen a chainsaw chain and when to stop is about 10 sharpening sessions.
 Once you hit this point, it’s time to replace the chain.

 As a reminder too, if you’re interested in upgrading your chainsaw at any point, you may want to check out my other free chainsaw guides.

-And finally, if you want to save the most money on a new chainsaw, you’ll want to see what’s available on the best cheap chainsaws page.
+Also, if you want to save the most money on a new chainsaw, you’ll want to see what’s available on the best cheap chainsaws page.